HomeLatest NewsGadgetsFoxconn to resume production at iPhone manufacturing facility in Tamil Nadu this week

 Foxconn said: “We have implemented a range of corrective actions to ensure this cannot happen again and a rigorous monitoring system to ensure workers can raise any concerns they may have, including anonymously.”

 The plant will restart production on Wednesday with not more than 100 people and could take more than two months to resume full production.
-Meanwhile, the state government plans to build a hostel facility with a capacity to house tens of thousands of workers from various industries to address the concerns about standards of dormitories and dining facilities.
+Meanwhile, the state plans to build a hostel facility with a capacity to house tens of thousands of workers from various industries to address the concerns about standards of dormitories and dining facilities.

 “The government is clear that they don’t want such incidents to happen again,” Selvaperunthagai said.